History of Dan Campbell in Timeline

 In 2004, Dan Campbell only played in three games due to torn ligaments in his foot and was placed on injured reserve on September 30.

-In 2005, Dan Campbell recovered from an appendectomy and started all four preseason games.
-He started 12 games alongside Jason Witten due to the team employing two-tight end sets.
+In 2005, Dan Campbell recovered from an appendectomy on July 27 and returned to start all four preseason games, starting 12 games alongside Jason Witten.

 March 14, 2006: Signed with the Detroit Lions